Bell Island (Newfoundland and Labrador): Language

 According to the 2016 census, virtually all residents of Bell Island had the English language as mother tongue (and everyone spoke that language).
 Only about fifteen people had a different mother tongue.
 These included five Franco-Newfoundlanders, the province's French-speaking minority.

 The vast majority of Bell Islanders did not speak any other language besides English in 2016.
 A total of 30 people (1.2%) were able to speak French – which is an official language in Canada like English.
 The most well-known unofficial languages in 2016 were Arabic and Greek; both languages were known by about 10 islanders.

 Ethnicity

 The population of Bell Island consists almost exclusively of whites.
-In 2016 there were also ten people who indicated that they had a indigenous identity.
+In 2016 there were also ten people who indicated that they had an indigenous identity.
 All of them were Métis.
 That year there was a total of about 50 people who were ethnically partly white and partly of indigenous descent, thus the majority among them regarded themselves as white rather than indigenous.
 About ten Arabs were the only visible minority on the island in 2016.